UK Police Officer Salary 2026

 INS to C.INS: £5,000 / year

-Some forces (e.g. Metropolitan Police) provide additional allowances and salary relating to cost of living in those areas, beyond the basic salary shown below.
-The Met have also announced they will pay an additional £1,000 upon each pay point and £100 pcm for officers once they have completed their initial training.
-Generally, officers progress to the next PP upon each year of service, for example it takes 7 years for Constables to reach the top of the band at £46,044.
+Generally, officers progress to the next PP upon each year of service, for example it takes 6 years for Constables to reach the top of the band at £50k.
 The other ranks are shorter and quicker to progress through.
-As shown in the graph below, the UK average salary in 2022 is just under £32k, which officers currently exceed when reaching 4 years' service.
-In the table, 'PP(L)' means 'Pay Point (London)'.
+The UK full time average salary is just over £39k (source: ASHE), which officers currently exceed when reaching 5 years' service.

-Some forces (e.g. Metropolitan Police) provide additional allowances and salary relating to cost of living in those areas, beyond the basic salary shown below.
-The Met have also announced they will pay an additional £1,000 upon each pay point and £100 pcm for officers once they have completed their initial training.
-Generally, officers progress to the next PP upon each year of service, for example it takes 7 years for Constables to reach the top of the band at £46,044.
+Generally, officers progress to the next PP upon each year of service, for example it takes 6 years for Constables to reach the top of the band at £50k.
 The other ranks are shorter and quicker to progress through.
-As shown in the graph below, the UK average salary in 2022 is just under £32k, which officers currently exceed when reaching 4 years' service.
-In the table, 'PP(L)' means 'Pay Point (London)'.
+The UK full time average salary is just over £39k (source: ASHE), which officers currently exceed when reaching 5 years' service.

 POLICE CONSTABLE |